 People in Athens just don’t seem as friendly as in Thessaloniki.
 I guess it’s that “big city” thing.

 Athenian drivers will speed through a red light, almost knocking you over, then turn their car around to pull over and tell you you’re a malaka!
 I think I preferred Thessaloniki more because it’s near the sea, too.

-2020 will see a lot of new adventures and though I will be outside of Athens, I will still spend a few months in lovely Greece.
-I will explore some of the lesser-known islands around the Cyclades and the Sporades (e.g. Alonissos).
+For instance, I will explore some of the lesser-known islands around the Cyclades and the Sporades (e.g. Alonissos).
 Perhaps I’ll post another update on my big fat Greek life in another year or two.